Can Fulham catch Cardiff? Predict the Championship!

 So here it is - the business end of the season.

-It's now 18 unbeaten for Fulham - a club record - and with Wolves playing Cardiff City tonight, a win against Sheffield Wednesday tomorrow could see the side go to within two points of second.
+It's now 19 unbeaten for Fulham - a club record - and the gap is just two points to Cardiff City.

 After a horrid start to the campaign, the Cottagers have done amazingly well to drag themselves kicking and screaming back into the race to the Premier League - and now you can predict how the season finishes.